 Those wee fish are a nearby sculpture reduced and doubled to photobomb my drawing.
 I have to obviously point out that despite marine reference we did NOT buy fish pie – good god – and no, Cottage Bakery makes no such thing.
 What we ordered will remain vague as my friggin’ fluttin’ phone/compuder/whatchamachiedoodle up and broke/got lost/went to hell and my digital notes went *poof!* I’ll rely on my famous ( -ly bad ) memory.
 Know that Kim and I bought fruit pie slices; she ate hers the second we walked back to her house, and I ‘waited’ to eat mine about 30 minutes later.
 One half then, one half that night.
 Discipline.

 Pie Wall – try THAT on the border instead.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 SURFING: This is located on the Long Beach Peninsula.
 Alas no surf attempts this time ’round.

 STROLLING: Willapa Wildlife Refuge looks intriguing, but we hiked around Cape Disappointment, which was anything but.
-Later we explored Leadbetter Point, which, when we were exploring, was a cross between peninsula, forest, beach, and bog hopping.
+Later we explored Leadbetter Point, which was a cross between peninsula, forest, beach, and bog hopping.
 Everything was lovely.